Blood Glucose Levels and HbA1c

 So people with diabetes should aim for optimal blood glucose levels and this target range will be confirmed by your doctor or diabetes nurse.

-Everyone is different; the numbers below are a guideline only, based on international guidelines (ref)
+Everyone is different; the numbers provided here are a guideline only, based on national and international guidelines.

 What is HbA1c?